MichaByte/2231puppy.tech/content/posts/projects/e-fidget/intro.md

   - Hardware
 ---

 Hello again!
-Recently, I've been working on a project I'm calling the E-Spinner, a battery-powered fidget spinner for lazy people.
+Recently, I've been working on a project I'm calling the E-Fidget, a battery-powered fidget spinner for lazy people.
 Here's the rundown:

 ### How it works